Unleash your green thumb through educational and scientifically based horticultural programs

 We offer a variety of community service programs

-Smith County Master Gardeners offer a variety of programs that disseminate research-based horticultural information that support our community in important ways.
-These community based programs vary from plant sales and garden tours to conferences and seminars on a variety of gardening topics.
+Smith County Master Gardeners offer a variety of programs that disseminate research-based horticultural information, supporting our community in important ways.
+These community-based programs vary from plant sales and garden tours to conferences and seminars on a variety of gardening topics.
 You will discover eco-friendly gardening techniques that will nourish your plants and the environment.

 Whether you’re a beginner or a seasoned gardener, our team will guide you towards a greener, more sustainable future.